Arthenia Joyner

 Arthenia Joyner (born February 3, 1943) is an American politician, attorney, and civil rights activist from Florida.
 She served as a member of the Florida Senate for ten years, representing parts of the Tampa Bay Area from 2006 to 2016.
 She was the Senate minority leader during her last two years in office.
 Prior to being elected to the Senate, Joyner served three terms in the Florida House of Representatives, representing an eastern Tampa-based district from 2000 to 2006.
-Currently, Joyner is Of Counsel with the Swope, Rodante P.A. law firm located in Ybor City, FL.
+Currently, Joyner is Of Counsel with the Swope, Rodante, Newsome & Steinberg law firm located in Ybor City, FL.

 History

 Joyner was born in Lakeland, and attended Florida A&M University, receiving her bachelor's degree in political science in 1964.
 She later attended the Florida A&M University College of Law, graduating with her Juris Doctor in 1968.
 While attending FAMU, Joyner was twice arrested for her role in the civil rights movement for her protests in support of movie theater desegregation.
 After graduation, she worked as a legal assistant to State Representative Joe Lang Kershaw in 1969.
 Joyner was a founding partner in the law firm of Stewart, Joyner and Jordan-Holmes, and was the first black female attorney in Polk County and Hillsborough County.
 From 1984 to 1985, she served as the President of the National Bar Association, and was arrested for her role in a protest against apartheid during her tenure.
 In 1995, Joyner was appointed by then-President Bill Clinton to serve as the American representative at the United Nations Fourth World Conference on Women in Beijing.

 In 1991, Joyner was appointed to the Hillsborough County Aviation Authority by then-Governor Lawton Chiles, on which she served as the first black board member.
 She was criticized by Chiles for billing twenty five thousand dollars to the Authority for airline tickets to attend meetings that did not directly relate to aviation issues.
 Joyner played a role in the development of the Airport Minority Advisory Council and in promoting hiring diversity for the Authority.
 She resigned from the Authority in 1999.